cauterize-tools/cauterize/README.md

 * Ease of implementation - code generators should be able to represent the specification in idioms common in the target language.
 In C, this is structs, enumerations, and unions.
 In Ruby, this would likely be classes.
+Furthermore, code generators should not have to generate any overly-complicated structures to conform to a specification.
+When a Cauterize feature is proposed, it must be implementable in simple terms in a variety of languages.
 * Simplicity - code generators should not be expected to perform complicated operations in order to emit code.
 Concepts should be simple in nature and have at least one obvious method for implementation.